The Next Great Apple with Rob Wyles, and the Science Behind Apple Tasting and Breeding with Daryl Somers

 But this was so different that anybody that saw it knew that it was totally different.
 It did look like Christmas ornaments on a Christmas tree.
 I mean it was, it would be obvious to the naive eye that Something was happening here.
 Okay, so now you've got you, you planted it out.
 This is year two, you've planted some trees.

 Where did it go from there?
 Did you get friends to taste it?
 Did you show it to people?
 What, happened next? what we did is we wanted to go three and four generations out.
-So we kept getting, fruit wood off second generations, third generation, then fourth generations, which takes about three years to prove it out.
+So we kept [00:06:00] getting, fruit wood off second generations, third generation, then fourth generations, which takes about three years to prove it out.

-And people would come in and say, Wow, this is incredible. why don't you think about doing something with this?
+And people would come in and say, Wow, this is incredible.
+Why don't you think about doing something with this?
 And over a lot of years, it started in 2006 or 7, it just gained momentum.
 Amazing.
 So when did you finally realize that this could be actually a business opportunity for you?
-We are into our second year of growing trees commercially for sale.
+We are into our second year of growing trees [00:07:00] commercially for sale, so it would have been two years ago, but prior to that we had to buy the rootstock, get a licensed nursery to either bud it or graft it.
+Grafting takes a year to deliver a tree.
+Budding takes two years, so there's some amount of time involved.

-to grow the fruit.
-We have had a few nurseries on board since 2008, look at the apple and they come and look at it two or three times every year and just so they have the confidence in it and they know that it's something that looks good and eats good and is saleable.
-Now, did you have to go somehow and prove that this is not an existing apple, that this doesn't, hasn't existed yet in the world?
+Four years ago is when we started contacting nurseries to grow the fruit.
+We have had a few nurseries on board since 2008, look at the apple and they come and look at it two or three times every year and just so they have the confidence in it, and they know that it's something that looks good and eats good and is saleable.
+Now, did you have to go somehow and prove that this is not an existing apple, that this hasn't existed yet in the world?

 Did you have to even patent the tree? yes.
-So I hired a patent attorney that works specifically on plant material. her name's Michelle Boss and she was with me two or three years during bloom, during thinning, during harvest.
+So I hired a patent attorney that works specifically on [00:08:00] plant material. her name's Michelle Bos and she was with me two or three years during bloom, during thinning, during harvest.
 So she was taking photos, doing all the measurements and we were applying for a U.

 S. patent as Foxtrot being the patent name.
 And where'd you get the name from? we thought it was catchy. there's a Foxtrot dance and we thought the younger people would think Foxtrot might be something that people my age wasn't.
 We just thought the name was catchy.
 So my wife, Michelle and I, that's what we named it was Foxtrot.

-It's a beautiful red apple, and it looks more like a Christmas ornament than a piece of fruit.
-Rob, let's talk a little bit. about marketing.
+/ It's a beautiful red apple, and it looks more like a Christmas ornament than a piece of fruit.
+Rob, let's talk a little bit [00:09:00] about marketing.
 You've got this really interesting tree.
 You're producing it.
 But how do you actually get it to customers?
 What's the process like? we tried word of mouth and there are club varieties and it takes quite a bit of horsepower to get a club certified.

 And to get markets to accept that variety.
 So what I'm trying to do is bring it to the growers and let the growers do what they want to do with it at the warehouse.
-Currently, some of it is being sold as gala.
+Currently, some of it is being sold as Gala.
 And we're just up in the air how we're going to market this apple because of expenses.
 So what is involved?

-people need to, for instance, here I am in Canada, and if I wanted to plant a foxtrot apple, could I get an apple tree shipped to me somehow?
+people need to, for instance, here I am in Canada, and if I wanted to plant a Foxtrot apple, could I get an apple tree shipped to me somehow?
 Or is the challenge really getting people to know about it, or is it more getting it out there? all of the above.
-Those are good points.
+Those are good [00:10:00] points.
 Getting people to know the fruit.

 The trees can be shipped to Canada.
 We're working on other export markets as we speak.
 It's just getting people to understand that it's really a good apple that looks really good.
 We grow about 140 million boxes of apples in the state of Washington, and some of them don't taste so good, so they're more like a staple as an apple.